hamlet-io/docs/docs/getting-started/aws-serverless/deploy-container/configure-api.md

 ---

 This guide works through configuring the API using hamlet settings.
 When we first looked at the [hello_world](https://github.com/hamlet-io/docs-support/pkgs/container/docs-support%2Fhello_world) container it had an environment variable `LOCATION` that specifies where we are saying the greeting from.
 With hamlet we can define environment variables using settings.
-A setting is a namespaced configuration object that can be shared across your solution components and can include files or complex structures that will be converted to environment variables as required.
+The most common use for settings is to provide environment variables to our components, but they can also be used for providing files and adding support for dynamic resource setups.
+This guide will focus on using them for environment variables.

 So let's set the environment variable `LOCATION` to "work".